Skip to main content

 • Breathlessness varies according to severity.
 Establish whether the child is able to play, run or walk.
 The most severe attacks are accompanied by breathlessness at rest, paucity of speech, agitation, feeding difficulties and attenuated cry (in infants).
 Children become drowsy and confused and, in adolescents particularly, symptoms develop late as severity increases.

-• Identify triggers - eg, viral URTIs, cold air, dust, pets, pollen, change in weather, exercise.
+• Identify triggers - for example, viral URTIs, cold air, dust, pets, pollen, change in weather, exercise.

 • Ask about symptoms in the intervals between exacerbations.